adriandarian/spectra/docs/YAML_SCHEMA.md

-# YAML Schema for md2jira
+# YAML Schema for spectra

 This document defines the YAML schema for defining epics and user stories as an alternative to markdown input.